durek1337/cmeans/README.md

 ## Sources
 * Algorithm implementation took in snippets from https://github.com/nantunes/figue
 * Fuzzier-Finder: A simple and fast method to determine the parameters for fuzzy c–means cluster analysis doi:10.1093/bioinformatics/btq534
+* Homogeneous group formation in collaborative learning using fuzzy C-means